4Robato/Rogue-Fantasy-Maps-Dataset/README.md

     git clone https://github.com/4Robato/Rogue-Fantasy-Maps-Dataset.git
     ```

-2.  **Navigate to the desired folder:** Choose the folder corresponding to the size of the pixel maps you need (LARGE, MEDIUM, or SMALL).

-3.  **Access the image files:** The `.png` files within each folder contain the generated maps.
+2.  **Choose the size of the maps:** There's 3 folders (LARGE, MEDIUM and SMALL) each containing a different map size.

 ## Motivation